NewsLocal NewsHamilton CountyCincinnatiHyde Park

 Posted

-CINCINNATI — A controversial development plan that would re-imagine part of Hyde Park Square was passed Tuesday by the Cincinnati Equitable Growth & Housing Committee.
+CINCINNATI — A zoning change required for a controversial development plan that would re-imagine part of Hyde Park Square was passed Wednesday by Cincinnati city council.

 Many residents who live in Hyde Park have been against the development, which they say would significantly alter the historic charm of the area.
 The committee chambers were packed with residents during the meeting Tuesday, leading to more than 2 hours of public commentary majority against the development.